o2r-project/o2r-bagtainers/INDEX.md

 * Output was created using `rmarkdown` by sourcing the script file `Bagtainer.R` from RStudio
 * Dockerfile was manually created
 * The result comparison happens _in_ the container as part of executing the main script
+* Manually created files listing all the installed packages in the container directory by creating them in the Dockerfile and then extracting them from the host
+  * `user@host:.../0002/data/container$ docker exec <container_name> apt --installed list > apt-installed.txt`
+  * `user@host:.../0002/data/container$ docker exec <container_name> dpkg -l > dpkg-list.txt`
+* The analysis is executed as the non-root user "docker" having the UID/GID 1000
+  * The directories mounted from the host must be owned by a user with the same id!

 TODO:
 * Image was manually saved and removed using the following commands